-It has come to our attention that entities with no affiliation to iolo technologies, representing themselves as "iolo," “System Mechanic,” "Avangate" or "2Checkout," iolo's payment processor, have been contacting, by phone as well as by email, both iolo customers and members of the general public claiming that they have been alerted to computer “errors,” “trouble signals,” “malware,” and possibly other system failures in the call/email recipient’s computer.
+It has come to our attention that entities with no affiliation to iolo technologies, representing themselves as "iolo," “System Mechanic,” "Avangate", "2Checkout," or "Realdefense", have been contacting iolo customers and members of the general public, by phone as well as by email, claiming that they have been alerted to computer “errors,” “trouble signals,” “malware,” and possibly other system failures by the recipient’s computer.

 These fraudulent entities, under the guise of offering technical support service to remediate such problems, attempt to gain access to the call recipient’s computer by directing the call recipient to log into a website or giving them permission to access the recipient’s computer through a remote desktop session.